 Affected party Measure 2.1.
 Reserves sizing and procurement 2.2.
 Removing distortions for liquid short-term markets 2.3.
 Improving the coordination of Transmission System Operation impacted and solution will have to be found on sharing transmission capacity in an optimal way for the markets preceding the balancing market.
 End consumers End consumers will be able to participate in balancing markets via demand response aggregators allowing for stronger supplier's competition at regional level.
-End consumers will be affected insofar as changes to the wholesale price are passed on to them in their retail price.
 Regional TSO cooperation through the creation of ROCs would benefit consumers through improved security of supply (by minimising the risk of wide area events such as brownouts and blackouts), and lowering costs through increased efficiency in system operation and maximised availability of transmission capacity to market participants.